 Only courses in which a grade of C or better is achieved can be applied toward the degree.
 GPA calculation includes all grades, however.
 A minimum cumulative GPA of 3.0 must be maintained at all times.
 A student is placed on academic probation should his or her GPA fall below 3.0.
 If the GPA cannot be raised to 3.0 or higher, the student will be subject to dismissal from the program.
 These cases are monitored by the Engineering School.

-30 credit hours, or ten 3-credit courses, is the general requirement by all UVA online master’s degree programs.
-The exception is Systems Engineering; the requirement for the Systems Engineering masters degree is 32 semester hours.
+30 credit hours, or ten 3-credit courses, is the class requirement by all UVA online master’s degree programs.

 Plan of Study